DudeSolutions/pikaday-angular/README.md

 ## <a name="functions"></a>Functions

-Pikaday has several events you can bind callbacks to: `onSelect`, `onOpen`, `onClose`, `onDraw`, and `disableDayFn`.
+Pikaday has several events you can bind callbacks to: `onSelect`, `onOpen`, `onClose`, `onDraw`, `onInvalid`, and `disableDayFn`.
 Callbacks can be passed two optional, predefined parameters in the function expression:

 Option        | Type            | Description
 ------------- | -------------   | ------------